 Since inception and over the latest 10 years, the Fund has outperformed its benchmark.
-Over the latest five-year period the Fund has performed in line with its benchmark.
-The Fund has provided returns in excess of CPI inflation for all three periods, while providing a high degree of capital stability.
+Over the latest five-year period the Fund has underperformed its benchmark.
+The Fund has provided returns in excess of CPI inflation for all three periods.
 The Fund aims to minimise the risk of loss over any two-year period.
-The lowest annual return number, in the 'Performance net of all fees and expenses' table, shows that the Fund has not yet experienced a negative return over any rolling 12-month period.
+Refer to the fund commentary on page 3.